vavalverde/vavalverde.github.io/essays/ai.md

 Quality assurance: While not a primary tool, ChatGPT can supplement code review processes by providing alternative perspectives and identifying potential issues.

-By leveraging AI in these ways students can streamline their workflow.
+By leveraging AI in these ways students can streamline their workflow as I have done with documentation.

 ### V. Challenges and Opportunities: